How to optimize Search ad campaigns

 Google search optimization & analysis :

-Before jumping deep into analysis, to have you and me on same page, let’s discuss few options and concepts.
+Before jumping deep into optimize search campaigns & analysis, let’s discuss few options and concepts.
 By knowing these vocabulary of metrics it would be easy to you to follow along on analysis concepts.

 Understanding google ad-words dashboard